joshdwight101/PowerShell/README.md

 # PowerShell
-Place where I'll upload PowerShell scripts that I've worked on.
+Place where I'll upload PowerShell scripts that I'm working/worked on.

 File - Description